 Up until 1973, the majority of guitar picks were manufactured from tortoiseshell, mostly from the Hawksbill sea turtle.
-Attractive in appearance, light yet strong, tortoiseshell was an ideal material for both picks and pickguards.
+Attractive, light yet strong, tortoiseshell was an ideal material for both picks and pickguards.

 I’ve listed the most common below and how each affects the sound and playability of the guitar:

 Nylon is soft and smooth.
 To counter this it’s usually friction coated and the top half of the pick is textured to make the pick easier to grip.

 Nylon picks can be made from very thin sheets of material and due to nylon’s flexibility, absorbs more of the energy imparted on the strings than some materials, resulting in a warmer sound.

 On the acoustic guitar, they sound great, especially lighter gauges when strumming (aside from the clicking sound you may hear if playing a very light gauge).
 Heavier gauge nylon picks have a ‘slippery’ feel that makes them appealing for playing lead guitar also.

 Similar in appearance to tortoiseshell.
 Celluloid is stiffer than nylon, although quite flexible in light and medium gauges, just in a snappier way.